DevangShetye/LoginPage2/README.md

 # Balanced Life
- The objective was to fully manage and keep track of the daily expenditure.
+ The objective was to fully manage and keep track of the daily expenditure!